Robert Mueller Municipal Airport: Redevelopment as Mueller community

 In 2004, the city approved a development plan to transform the land that once housed the airport into the new community of Mueller.
 People began settling in the neighborhood in 2007.
 The airport's control tower was preserved and restored in response to the local community's desire to keep the iconic 1961 structure.
 The view of the Texas State Capitol from the base of the tower became one of the Capitol View Corridors protected under state and local law from obstruction by tall buildings in 1983, though redevelopment of the Mueller subdivision is exempt from the regulation.
+In March 2025, a park opened around the tower.

 Robert Mueller Municipal Airport also left behind 20 acres of hangars that the city leased to the Austin Film Society.
 The organization converted the hangars into soundstages and opened Austin Studios, a film production facility, in 2000.

 Facilities

 Mueller Airport occupied 711 acres and was owned and operated by the Department of Aviation of the City of Austin.
-There were three runways, the longest of which measured 7269 ft.
+There were three runways, the longest of which measured 7313 ft.
 The passenger terminal had 16 gates.
 The Texas National Guard trained helicopter pilots at Mueller, and the Texas State Aircraft Pooling Board operated facilities for government planes.